Substituted methylenedioxyphenethylamine

 Chemical structure of MDPEA, the parent compound of this family.

 The substituted methylenedioxyphenethylamines (abbreviated as MDxx) represent a diverse chemical class of compounds derived from phenethylamines.
 This category encompasses numerous psychoactive substances with entactogenic, psychedelic, and/or stimulant properties, in addition to entheogens.
-These compounds find application as research chemicals, designer drugs, and recreational substances.
+These compounds find application as research chemicals, designer drugs, and recreational drugs.

 The base compound of the MDxx class is 3,4-methylenedioxyphenethylamine (MDPEA), and the prototypical agent of this class is 3,4-methylenedioxy-N-methylamphetamine (MDMA; "ecstasy").
 Other notable MDxx class substances include 3,4-methylenedioxyamphetamine (MDA), 3,4-methylenedioxy-N-ethylamphetamine (MDEA; "Eve"), N-methyl-1,3-benzodioxolylbutanamine (MBDB; "Eden"), and 3,4-methylenedioxy-N-methylcathinone (βk-MDMA; "Methylone").
-There are also cyclized phenethylamines MDxx compounds, such as MDAI, MDAT, MDPV, MDPM, and MDMAR.
+There are also cyclized phenethylamine MDxx compounds, such as MDAI, MDAT, MDPV, MDPM, and MDMAR.